pramodvijayan/accordion-group/README.md

   `min` (25% of the screen/container)

 ## Dependency
-This addon has some dependency on Bootstrap 3.3.7 and Fontawesome 4.7.0 and will inherit the styles used by the consuming application.
+This addon has some dependency on Bootstrap 3.3.7 and Fontawesome 4.7.0 and will inherit the bootstrap styles used by the consuming application.

 ## Development Installation